-On Ray Road as shown in Exhibit C.7a - Landscape within Public Right of Way - Ray Road, the right-of-way includes approximately eighteen (18) feet behind face of curb.
-This space is part of the Shaded Boulevards landscape character, but interfaces with the Parks and Gardens landscape character near the Eastmark Great Park and outside of the area of DU3 South.
+On Ray Road as shown in Exhibit C7a - Landscape within Public Right of Way - Ray Road, the right-of-way includes approximately eighteen (18) feet behind face of curb.
+This space is part of the Shaded Boulevards landscape character, but interfaces with the Parks and Gardens landscape character near the Great Park and the Linear Arroyos landscape character near Signal Butte Road and "DU7 Drive."
 Along the roadway, there is typically a broken double row of street trees behind curb and a single row down the middle of the median.
 The first row of trees behind the curb will typically be 3' behind back of curb and the second 3' behind the sidewalk.
 Of the four (4) tree classes, the Canopy class will do the majority of the work in the median and the first row behind the curb.
 The Canopy class trees may transition slowly through various kinds of canopy trees over the length of the roadway.
 The other classes may also be mixed into these rows to create the effect they are each suited for: Evergreen - winter greenery and screening, Palm - enclosure and vertical accent, and Accent for color and visual interest.
 In the back row of trees (which is behind the sidewalk), the Evergreen tree class will become a greater part of the streetscape.
 This row may be composed entirely of Evergreen and Canopy trees, providing the backdrop to Accent trees in front.
 This back row of trees will help to define the roadway as a separate and distinct space from the neighborhoods adjacent to it.
 Landscape within the median shall be planted per the Shaded Boulevards landscape character.
 The median shall be planted with trees typically thirty (30) to forty (40) feet on center in the middle of the median.
 Typically streetlights will be located in the median to minimize their visual impact and light spill onto adjacent properties.
 The first two (2) feet behind back of curb in the median may be paved with pavers or stamped concrete.
-Tree placement and type may become more formal and accented as the roadway approaches neighborhood entries, intersections and the Eastmark Great Park.
+Tree placement and type may become more formal and accented as the roadway approaches neighborhood entries, intersections and the Great Park.

 Six (6) foot sidewalks will be provided along both sides of the street.
 Sidewalks on both sides will be detached from the curb typically by at least six (6) feet of landscape from face-of-curb.
 While the sidewalks will be generally parallel to the roadway, they may include staggered offsets to provide interest for the pedestrian.
+Additional paving (sidewalk width) shall be incorporated in LUG GU areas.
+Such sidewalks while generally wider will typically be interrupted by planters, pots, patio enclosures and street furniture.